IOM participates actively in the region through preparation, response, and recovery in crises and emergency contexts.

 Thus, the "Migration Crisis Operational Framework" (MCOF) was developed in 2012 as a practical, operational, and institutional tool that allows IOM to provide support to the Member States and their partners to strengthen preparation and response actions in emergency contexts.

-Based on MCOF, the Regional Migration Program helps in return, reintegration, preparation, and response for migration flows, and the human rights protection of the population in the region in emergency situations.
+Based on MCOF, the Western Hemisphere Program helps in return, reintegration, preparation, and response for migration flows, and the human rights protection of the population in the region in emergency situations.

 Panama- Emergency Tracking: Migratory Receiving Stations And COVID-19 Pandemic (May 26th)

 The information in this report is collected by IOM Panama staff in Darién and Chiriquí, through field monitoring, multi-sectoral assessments through key informants, as well as regular information exchange at the technical level, and at the central level of the United Nations Inter-Agency Group on Human Mobility.

 Standard Operating Procedures for Front-Line Border Officials at the Point of Entry in Response to COVID-19 Outbreak